CarlosAMolina/cmoli.es/src/projects/aws-s3-diff/aws-s3-diff.md

 The purpose of the program is to compare files between AWS S3 URIs.

 In a configuration file the user specifies the URIs to analyze, they can be in different AWS accounts and buckets.
-The program will retrieve the files information (name, date time, size and hash) and export it to a CSV file where a comparison can be made easily.
+The program will retrieve the files information (name, date and time, size and hash) and export it to a CSV file where a comparison can be made easily.

 Some analysis columns can be added to the final CSV file.
 For example, a column that indicates if the files have the same hash in each compared URI.